Epstein Files

 June 23, 2008

 - The Office of the Deputy Attorney General notified Epstein’s defense team that it would not intervene in the case.
 Only after receiving this confirmation did Epstein agree to fulfill his obligations under the Non-Prosecution Agreement (NPA).
+Source

 June 30, 2008

-- Epstein pleads guilty to the grand jury’s charge of solicitation of prostitution and Krischer’s charge of solicitation of a minor for prostitution.
+- Epstein appeared in state court and pleaded guilty to felony solicitation of prostitution, as charged in the state indictment.
+In accordance with the NPA, he also pleaded guilty to a criminal information charge of procuring minors for prostitution.
 Instead of decades in federal prison, he’s sentenced to 18 months in jail.
 He would serve 13 months of his sentence in a private wing of the Palm Beach County jail reserved for snitches or others who need protection from other inmates for various.

 - A copy of the NPA was filed under seal with the state court.